Grab Your $10,000 Now! Enter your your information now for a chance to win. https://tundrafile.com/show.php?l=0&u=1045447&id=48181&tracking_id=

 The Hindu god Krishna, Kanta, is the subject of the temple.

-The temple stands as a testament to God Krishna and his wife Rukmini's unending love for one another.
+The temple stands as testament to God Krishna and his wife Rukmini's unending love for one another.

 Video link: